Food

 Tips

-or a knife sharpener (different from the steel) to bring
+a knife sharpener (different from the steel) to bring back

-back the edge.
-Then, finish the knife with the steel
+the edge.
+Then, finish the knife with the steel and you are

 Some

-a wooden or a plastic cutting surface when chopping
+or a plastic cutting surface when chopping and slicing.
+Glass

-that indicates that the knife cut right through your
+plastic surface as that indicates that the knife cut right

-food and found little resistance even on the board or
+through your food and found little resistance even on the

-edge gets flattened and you will quickly lose the edge
+gets flattened and you will quickly lose the edge of the knife.

 Never

-hard on them, and they could jiggle around, harming
+on them, and they could jiggle around, harming the edges.

 Keep